appy-one/acebase/README.md

     }

     commit() {
-        // All changes have already been committed return Promise.resolve();
+        // To implement REAL commit and rollback capabilities, we'd have to add pending mutations to a batch,
-    }
+        // and store upon commit, or toss upon rollback.
+This is what AceBase.WithIndexedDB does, is also way faster. return Promise.resolve(); // All changes have already been committed }

     rollback(err) {
-        // Not able to rollback changes, because we did not keep track return Promise.resolve();
+        // Not able to rollback changes, was already comitted. return Promise.resolve();
     }